-AIGA SF is the premier design community representing San Francisco, Silicon Valley, North and East Bay and the greater Bay Area.
-We’re also the region’s largest association for designers, which means we work with members from all disciplines, backgrounds and levels of experience.
+AIGA San Francisco, the professional association for design, is an organization with cross-disciplinary interests that deals with social, ethical and professional challenges.
+It is the largest professional association for the design community representing San Francisco, Silicon Valley, North and East Bay and the greater Bay Area.
+Our community comes from all disciplines, backgrounds and levels of experience.
 Whether you’re interested in attending, contributing or volunteering, take a moment to browse some of our projects below and see why we’re your resource for all things design.

 Projects & Initiatives